-Whenever Experimenters use the Platform they are bound by all the above regulations and the legislation in force at the time.
+Whenever Experimenter uses the Platform the Experimenter is bound by all the above regulations and the legislation in force at the time.

-The regulations and legislation that applies to Experimenters will be enforced by IMEC, as leader of the WISHFUL consortium, or/and by the affected Testbed Providers, even if a breach of either has been evidenced from elsewhere.
+The regulations and legislation that applies to Experimenter will be enforced by IMEC, as coordinator of the WiSHFUL consortium, or/and by the affected Testbed Providers, even if a breach of either has been evidenced from elsewhere.

-Experimenters agree that the Providers involved may monitor the systems and traffic for vulnerabilities and conformance to the acceptable uses, and Experimenters will collaborate with the Project and any third party involved should any violations or breaches be noticed.
-The Providers involved may suspend or stop systems without notice if such violations are found or suspected, or suspend network connectivity.
+Experimenter agrees that the Providers involved may monitor the systems and traffic for vulnerabilities and conformance to the acceptable uses, and Experimenter will collaborate with IMEC and the WiSHFUL consortium and any third party involved should any violations or breaches be noticed.
+The Providers involved may immediately suspend or stop systems without notice if such violations are found or suspected, or suspend network connectivity.
 To fulfill legal and contractual requirements, they may communicate to authorized third parties the owner and user of any resource provisioned and connected to the Internet.